The Public Sector Management Act 1994 forms the legislative framework for public sector standards in human resources management. These standards are:

 Refer to Application in the Explanatory Notes of the Public Sector Commission’s Public Sector Standards in Human Resource Management for further information on exclusions under each Standard.

-For ‘notifiable employment decisions’ principals and line managers:
+For ‘notifiable employment decisions’ principals, line managers and panel chairs:

 - give written notice to unsuccessful applicants regarding: